The Phase II line between Radisson and Sandy Pond: A New England–Hydro-Québec success story

 A new interconnection between Québec and New England

-In collaboration with Central Maine Power, a subsidiary of Avangrid, Inc. (NYSE:AGR), Hydro-Quebec is currently developing a project for a new 1200 MW direct current transmission interconnection with Maine: the New England Clean Energy Connect (NECEC).
-The goal is to increase transmission capacity between the grids and to serve a long term energy contract with Massachusetts.
+In collaboration with Central Maine Power, a subsidiary of Avangrid, Inc. (NYSE:AGR), Hydro-Quebec has developed a project for a new 1,200-MW direct current transmission interconnection with Maine: the New England Clean Energy Connect (NECEC).
+The goal is to increase transmission capacity between the grids and to serve a long-term energy contract with Massachusetts.

 Long-term contracts with Vermont

 Hydro-Québec is connected to the Vermont grid via an approximately 24-km (15-mile), 120-kV transmission line that runs from Bedford substation in Québec’s Montérégie region to Highgate substation in the northwest corner of Vermont.
 The interconnection also includes a back-to-back converter station to synchronize Hydro-Québec’s energy deliveries with the New England grid.
 With a maximum capacity of 225 MW, the interconnection was commissioned in 1985, enabling Hydro-Québec to supply Vermont utilities under long-term agreements.